-The student population is 84.8% Hispanic, 4.0% African American, 10.7% White, and 0.3% other.
+The student population is 88% Hispanic, 3.9% African American, 7.3% White, and 0.8% other.
 One hundred percent of the GPMS teachers are Highly Qualified teachers and 100% of the paraprofessionals are Highly Qualified.
 Galena Park Middle School is one of five middle schools in Galena Park Independent School District.
 We currently serve students in grades sixth to eight.
-Each grade level has two teams (per grade level) serving the student population.

-The overall mobility rate for the campus is approximately 5.3%, with a drop-out rate of 0.0%.
-The average daily attendance rate for students is 98.7%.
+The overall mobility rate for the campus is approximately 7.5%, with a drop-out rate of 0.5%.
+The average daily attendance rate for students is 96.7%.
 The average daily attendance rate for staff is 96.8%.

-Survey Data 2020-2021
+Survey Data 2022-2023

-Based on the Campus Needs Assessment, the following items were rated as the top three areas for providing improvement for the 2022-2023 school year:
+Based on the Campus Needs Assessment, the following items were rated as the top three areas for providing improvement for the 2023-2024 school year:

-- 1. Reading Skills
+- 1. Reading & Writing Skills

 - 2. Student Achievement

 - 3. Safe School/Monitoring Students

-Based on the Campus Needs Assessment, the following items were rated as the top three areas for a safe and productive learning environment for the 2022-2023 school year:
+Based on the Campus Needs Assessment, the following items were rated as the top three areas for a safe and productive learning environment for the 2023-2024 school year: